vmware-archive/legion/README.rst

 salt \* legion.cache

-It will take a while to populate the keys and cache as it is serial and makes the master do a pillar generation for each minion. watch the master log for the storm to pass.
+It will take a while to populate the keys and cache as it is serial and makes the master do a pillar generation for each minion.
+Watch the master log for the storm to pass.
 But when it is done you can run salt commands to your heart's delight and get tons of returns: